Andrewskyi/stmidi/README.md

 ![stmidi](img/stmidi_small.jpg)

 # stmidi
 USB MIDI to serial converter.
 Each MIDI event received via USB is translated and sent to USART2, and each MIDI event from USART2 is sent to USB.
+Each event is sent to the user application (currently, the user application does nothing except copy and translate events).

 # how code was developed